 Finances: Approximately 84% of the school’s annual income is derived from tuition.
-Annual tuition rates are established in Brazilian Reais and are as follows: K3-K4 (full-day): $13,104; K5 – grade 5: $14,421; grades 6 – 12: $15,450.
-For K3-grade 12, there is a nonrefundable application fee of $98.
+Annual tuition rates are established in Brazilian Reais and are as follows: K3-K4 (full-day): $16.222,22; K5 – grade 5: $17.537,78; grades 6 – 12: $18.466,67.
+For K3-grade 12, there is a nonrefundable application fee of $101,85.
 The international fee for guaranteed placement is $15,000 per year per student.
 (All fees quoted in U.S. dollars.
-Payment must be in Brazilian currency.
-The exchange rate used for the purpose of this document is U.S. $1=R$5.60.)
+Payment must be in Brazilian currency.)

-Special Needs: Download the Special Needs Profile (Special Needs Brazil, Brasilia) for this school to learn more about their capability to support students with exceptionalities.
+Special Needs: Review the Special Needs Profile for this school to learn more about their capability to support students with exceptionalities.

 This Fact Sheet is intended to provide general information.
 Prospective users of the schools may wish to inquire further of A/OPR/OS or contact the school directly for more specific and up-to-the-minute information.
-Information and statistics are current as of September 2021 and provided by the school.
+Information and statistics are current as of September 2023 and provided by the school.